CodeEditor: Learning to Edit Source Code with Pre-trained Models: Discussion

 \textbf{Threats to internal validity} include the influence of hyper-parameters.
 It is widely known that deep learning models are sensitive to hyper-parameters.
 For the baselines, we use the source code provided by their original papers and ensure that the model's performance is comparable with their reported results.
 For our \method, due to the high training cost of pre-training, we do a small-range grid search on the learning rate and batch size, leaving other hyper-parameters the same as those in previous studies \cite{wang2021codet5}.
 Previous work \cite{wang2021codet5} has explored effective settings of hyper-parameters through extensive experiments.
 Thus, there may be room to tune more hyper-parameters for more improvements.

 \textbf{Threats to construct validity} relate to the reliability of our evaluation metrics.
-To address this threat, we use the \textit{exact match}, \textit{BLEU} score and \textit{Levenshtein distance} as evaluation metrics.
+To address this threat, we use the \textit{exact match}, \textit{CrystalBLEU} score and \textit{Edit distance} as evaluation metrics.
 The exact match evaluates the percentage of correctly predicted code snippets.
-It is a mainstream metric for code editing and is used in almost all previous studies \cite{tufano2019learning,tufan2021towards,chakraborty2021MODIT,tufano2022using}.
-Considering exact match may be too strict, we further employ the BLEU score and Levenshtein distance to measure the text-similarity between predictions and the ground truth.
+It is a mainstream metric for code editing and is used in almost all previous studies \cite{tufano2019learning,tufan2021towards,chakraborty2021MODIT,tufano2022using, PoisonAttack}.
+Considering exact match may be too strict, we further employ CrystalBLEU and Edit distance to measure the text-similarity between predictions and the ground truth.
 Based on the above metrics, each experiment is run three times and the average result is reported.